chirag6451/SonixMind/README.md

 - **Professional Mastering**: Match your audio to professional reference tracks
 - **Visualization**: View detailed waveforms, spectrograms, and audio statistics
 - **YouTube Reference**: Download audio from YouTube to use as reference tracks

+## Creator's Story

+I am a big fan of Kishore Kumar, the famous Indian film singer.
+I also love singing very much.
+I often sing on different platforms.

+While uploading my songs and music videos on sites like YouTube, I had to do a lot of post-processing using different tools.
+Going to a recording studio was very costly.
+Even the AI tool websites I used for song mastering were also very expensive.

+One fine weekend, I decided to create something to meet my own needs.
+To my surprise, it also became useful for other singers.
+This is how SonixMind was born — from my love for singing and the need for affordable, high-quality audio processing tools that anyone can use.

 ## Requirements